adaminoue/timbre/README.md

 ### Features
 * Convert between camelCase and snake_case
 * Pluralize and singularize individual words and nth words within strings
-* Accurate and tested on the 2500 most common English language nouns (contained in `word_list.csv`)
+* Accurate and tested on the 2500 most common English language nouns (contained in `word_list.csv` and viewable via `word_list_test.go`)

 ### Behaviour
 * Manipulates alphanumeric characters only; other characters are typically ignored (see unit test cases for examples)
+* All-caps input is assumed to be an abbreviation (e.g. FBI, USA) and is left unchanged
-* Output is always lowercase
+* Otherwise, output is always lowercase

 ### Testing
 * Standard `go test` suite offers complete coverage.